Ninja-Squad/ngx-valdemort/release/README.md

    `git push -u origin release-xxx`, then create a PR.
 7. If the CI build is fine, you can merge to master and push:
    `git checkout master; git merge release-xxx; git push --follow-tags`.
+8. You can now publish the release.
+Remove your dist directory because it now contains an ngcc-compiled version of the library which may not be published, then rebuild, and publish: `rm -rf dist; yarn build; npm publish dist/ngx-valdemort`.
-8. You can now publish the release: `npm publish dist/ngx-valdemort`
+   If you want to publish a beta version, make sure to add the required beta tag: `npm publish --tag beta dist/ngx-valdemort`
 9. And publish the documentation and demo (gh-pages branch).
    Make sure you have an `ngx-valdemort.ninja-squad.com` folder as a sibling of the project folder:
-   `git clone https://github.com/Ninja-Squad/ngx-valdemort.git ngx-valdemort.ninja-squad.com`.
+   `git clone git@github.com:Ninja-Squad/ngx-valdemort.git ngx-valdemort.ninja-squad.com`.
    In the `ngx-valdemort.ninja-squad.com` directory, checkout the `gh-pages` branch:
    `git checkout gh-pages`.
    Then execute `yarn build:demo` and `yarn doc` in the main repository to generate the documentation,